 Don’t try to accelerate too quickly.
 Just apply gentle pressure to the throttle until you become accustomed to the responsiveness of the engine.

-How to drive a pontoon boat in rough water
+Avoid driving a pontoon boat in rough water if you can

 If you find yourself in rough water or have taken a pontoon boat out into the open sea, it is important to know how to handle the vessel to keep everyone safe.